cloud-gov/cg-workshop/01-slides-setup.md

 If you're using an Amazon Workspace
 - Use your local browser for YouTube, Notes
 - Don't use the webclient, unless you must
-- Set up `powershell` as in the following video
+- Set up your Workspace and `powershell` as in the following video

 ---

-Video of setting up Amazon Workspace
+_Video of setting up Amazon Workspace TK_

+^ This starts from getting your invitation.
+Note that native client is preferred, this video shows the web client.
+The password is different from any other password you're setting up/using today.
+This just shows one way to get your computer set up for the workshop.
+Play and continue

 ---

-Image TKTK

----

----

 # I want a _cloud.gov account_
 # So that I can use _cloud.gov_

+^ At this point you have your computer set up with browser windows and a terminal or powershell window.

 ---